quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

   * correctAnswer: Exactly 1 string matching the correct option.

 **6. OUTPUT RULES & ANTI-TRUNCATION**
-* Generate between 10 to 12 questions per request.
+* Generate a minimum of 12 questions per request.
 You must generate at least one question for every main numbered heading (1 through 7) present in the source text to ensure comprehensive coverage.
 * Output ONLY raw, valid JSON.
 Ensure every string, array, and object is properly closed.
 Do not cut off mid-sentence.
 * DO NOT wrap the output in markdown code blocks (do not use \`\`\`json or \`\`\`).
 * The very first character of your response must be "[" and the very last character must be "]".